MartinKoch123/Path/README.md

  The `File` and `Folder` classes represents filesystem paths and provide functionality for extracting path properties, manipulate and combine paths and interact with the filesystem.

+ ## Requirements
+ Code was tested on Windows and Linux with MATLAB R2020b.
+It will definitely not work with MATLAB versions older than R2019b.

+ ## Documentation
+ Find the documentation in the [wiki](https://www.github.com/MartinKoch123/Path/wiki).

+ ## Installation
+ Download this repository and add it to your MATLAB search path.

  ## Example Usage

  ### Construct